 Making sure that every employee can benefit from regular performance reviews is one of the best ways to improve employee performance.
 While putting this into practice, this will look slightly different for every organization.
 Studies show that companies with managers who communicate regularly with employees see their engagement at work soar.
 These days, the traditional system of performing one annual review simply won’t cut it.

-Quarterly employee reviews are highly recommended, accompanied by very frequent check-ins and provision of feedback to ensure employees remain engaged.
+Quarterly employee reviews are highly recommended, accompanied by very frequent check-ins and the provision of feedback to ensure employees remain engaged.
 With annual reviews, events or problems being discussed have often passed long before employees receive praise or hear about their shortcomings.
 Employees may find it difficult to recall exactly what behaviors or decisions they made or even why they performed them.
 The fact of the matter is, in the contemporary workplace, you can’t afford not to communicate with your entire workforce regularly.

 Regular reviews also allow leaders to deal with barriers, issues, and obstacles in a timely manner before bigger problems arise.
 It’s important to address any issues or setbacks promptly, not months after they occur.
-Remember, feedback can be used for either acknowledging good behavior or challenging undesirable behavior but should always be delivered in a positive way.
+Remember, feedback can be used for either acknowledging good behavior or challenging undesirable behavior, but it should always be delivered in a positive way.

 Put an Emphasis on Development

 Another important element of improving performance is prioritizing employee development.
 Without development or room for growth, your organization will likely see retention rates plummet.
 It is vital to engage employees as soon as they step through the door, particularly in the first few months of employment, where failure to emphasize development can quickly lead to turnover.